 Team Surrey clubs are at the heart of student sporting experience at the University of Surrey with over 5,000 student members, competing across more than 40 sports clubs.

 Joining Team Surrey means you have the chance to compete in the British University and Colleges (BUCS) competition.
 It also provides the opportunity for a variety of volunteering projects, particularly in coaching and community involvement.

 As a student at Surrey, you will be treated as an individual.
 You will feel welcome from your very first day, and our low student-to-tutor ratio ensures that you will get to know your personal tutor and other academic staff members well during your years with us.

 You will be allocated a personal tutor to guide you through the programme and advise on your option choices and future career, helping you to get the most out of your time at Surrey.

-The programme is endorsed by the Register of Exercise Professionals (REPs) to provide Level 2 Gym Instructor and Level 3 Personal Training and Exercise Referral qualifications.
+The course is endorsed by PD:Approval for recognition by the Register of Exercise Professionals (REPs) to provide Level 2 Gym Instructor and Level 3 Personal Training and Exercise Referral qualifications.

 The course has been designed to meet industry standards and requirements.